pucefti/BiomeAtlas/README.md

     /biomeatlas <apothem> [<resolution>]

-Apothem is the "radius" of a square around you in chunks (not blocks).
-Each chunk is a 16x16 area of blocks.
+Apothem is the "radius" of a square around you in blocks.

-Resolution is an optional parameter that lets you generate larger areas in shorter amounts of time by skipping 1 in X chunks.
-Specifically, it is the number of distinct chunks represented per pixel in one dimension.
-The default value is 1, which means that each chunk gets its own pixel in the map.
-A value of 2 will halve the size of the map and so on.
+Resolution is an optional parameter that lets you generate larger areas in shorter amounts of time by skipping 1 in X blocks.
+Specifically, it is the number of distinct blocks represented per pixel in one dimension.
+The default value is 16 (a chunk), which means that each 16 blocks (one chunk) gets its own pixel in the map.
+A value of 1 will represent one block per pixel.
 Higher values allow you to map larger areas without increasing the amount of time it takes to generate the map.

 ### Generate on Start